cosmos/cosmos-sdk/x/authz/README.md

 #### StakeAuthorization

-`StakeAuthorization` implements the `Authorization` interface for messages in the [staking module](https://docs.cosmos.network/main/build/modules/staking).
-It takes an `AuthorizationType` to specify whether you want to authorise delegating, undelegating or redelegating (i.e. these have to be authorised separately).
+`StakeAuthorization` implements the `Authorization` interface for messages in the [staking module](https://docs.cosmos.network/v0.44/modules/staking/).
+It takes an `AuthorizationType` to specify whether you want to authorise delegating, undelegating or redelegating (i.e. these have to be authorised seperately).
 It also takes a required `MaxTokens` that keeps track of a limit to the amount of tokens that can be delegated/undelegated/redelegated.
 If left empty, the amount is unlimited.
 Additionally, this Msg takes an `AllowList` or a `DenyList`, which allows you to select which validators you allow or deny grantees to stake with.

 ```protobuf reference
 https://github.com/cosmos/cosmos-sdk/blob/v0.47.0-rc1/proto/cosmos/staking/v1beta1/authz.proto#L11-L35